IRS Forms

 • Federal withholding is usually 24% on certain large payouts.
 Backup withholding is 24% if you do not give a valid TIN.
 Withholding and backup withholding do not apply at the same time.

 • On your tax return, report gambling income on Schedule 1, then claim any W‑2G federal withholding with your other withheld tax payments.
-Itemize on Schedule A to deduct losses, never more than your winnings.
-(For 2024 instructions, winnings appear on Schedule 1 line 8b and W‑2G federal withholding flows to Form 1040 line 25c.
-Check the current year instructions when you file.)
+Itemize on Schedule A to deduct 90% of your losses (the One Big Beautiful Bill Act limited the gambling loss itemized deduction to 90% of losses for the 2025 tax year), never more than your winnings.
+(Winnings go on the "Other income" line of Schedule 1, and W‑2G federal withholding flows to the federal income tax withheld line on Form 1040.
+Check the current year instructions for the exact line numbers when you file.)

 What is Form W‑2G and who sends it